zimsneexh/Synergy-HL2-docker/README.md

 SERVER_NAME, SERVER_PASSWORD and VNC_PASSWORD will be stored in a file called optionfile.sh inside the container

 ## Update
-Run `docker-compose down` to destroy the current container and after that rerun the [First run](#first-run) command.
+Run `docker-compose down` to destroy the current container and rerun the [First run](#first-run) command.
 Steam will update the game files if necessary.

 ## VNC access
 An x11vnc server is running for the virtual x11 framebuffer displaying the Servers console.
 It can be accessed using any VNC viewer on port 5900